State and Local Policy Database

 Requirements for State and Utility Support of Low-Income Energy Efficiency Programs

 HB 21-1238 (2021), requiring gas utilities to develop energy savings targets every four years, includes a requirement that 25% of residential DSM programs target low-income households.
+No specific level of spending is required, although utilities and the state offer a variety of low-income programs.

 In 2007, the Colorado General Assembly passed HB 1037, which, in addition to establishing energy savings goals for utilities, also instructed them to make sure that low-income customers had access to DSM programs.
 This was codified in Colorado statute 40-3.2.104, which directs utilities to provide funding for low-income energy-assistance programs such as bill assistance and weatherization through the assessment of a public benefits charge.